yberreby/TextShower/README.md

 How to use
 ======

-Download the script and embed it (NOT FINISHED)
+Download the script and embed it in your page.
+Then go to your FTP and customise values by changing arguments